A/Prof. Rosalind Halton

 |Office||CON101, The Conservatorium Of Music|

-As a harpsichordist and editor of Italian baroque music, I work within the context of historically based music performance - i.e. performed on instruments of the period in which it was composed, and based on research into musical thinking of the period.
+As a harpsichordist and editor of Italian baroque music, I work in the field of historically based music performance.

 The principal outputs of my research are in the form of: